 If over-the-top adventure is your thing, you’ll want to check out the Hitcase Pro for maximum durability and interchangeable lens.
 It’s available now for iPhone 5 and 6.
 We’ll be looking at their new Pro case for iPhone7 shortly.
 Stay tuned.

-Check out the whole line of Hitcase products – they’ve got your iPhones covered with models for iPhone 5, SE, 6 and 7.
+Check out the whole line of Hitcase products – they’ve got your iPhones covered with models for.

 Also published on Medium.